Favourited 104 times

 Type of tasks: 'garden farming' help, combined with learning, and share of household tasks, including food preparation from garden/ farm ingredients.
 Depending on your skills and interests and our needs, tasks can include caring for our vegetable gardens, orchard, goats and chickens, cheese making and other food processing (tapenade, preserves, etc.), fruit picking and grading, bee keeping and honey extraction, forestry, and sometimes building and building maintenance.

-We ask for 5 hrs of help per day, on weekdays, plus share of household tasks.
+We ask for fairly full working days on weekdays, plus share of household tasks if required.

 Weekends are mostly free time.
 Weekends can be completely free if you decide to go away somewhere.
 If you are here, then weekends are free time other than sharing basic animal and household tasks (just as you would need to do on a weekend at your own home).